Enthusiast101/Covid19-Segmentation/README.md

 | ------------- | ------------- |
 | Jaccard Index (training) | NA |
 | Jaccard Index (testing) | NA |

+*Note*: NA indicates the loss of computational resources and not that the model behaved poorly.

 ## Results